nod-ai/SHARK-Studio/README.md

 ### Quick Start for SHARK Stable Diffusion for Windows 10/11 Users

-Install Driver from Prerequisites above
+Install Driver from [Prerequisites](https://github.com/nod-ai/SHARK#install-your-hardware-drivers) above

 Download the latest .exe https://github.com/nod-ai/SHARK/releases.

-Double click the .exe and you should have the UI in the browser.
+Double click the .exe and you should have the [UI]( http://localhost:8080/?__theme=dark) in the browser.

 If you have custom models (ckpt, safetensors) put in a `models/` directory where the .exe is.

+Enjoy.

-Read https://github.com/nod-ai/SHARK/blob/main/apps/stable_diffusion/stable_diffusion_amd.md for some known AMD Driver quirks with cursors etc. Dark Theme works better: http://localhost:8080/?__theme=dark
+Some known AMD Driver quirks and fixes with cursors are documented [here](https://github.com/nod-ai/SHARK/blob/main/apps/stable_diffusion/stable_diffusion_amd.md ).

 <details>